 The Master District Contract(s) between the District (as Master District) and each of the other Participant Districts designates the District as the Master District and provides that the Master District will own or lease all Regional Facilities and Internal Facilities and use them to provide retail water and wastewater service to retail customers inside the each Participant District's boundaries, including the Master District.
 As consideration for the right to provide such retail service, the District, acting in its capacity as the Master District, has agreed to pay each of the other Participant District's administrative expenses to manage each Participant District pursuant to a budget process outlined below.
-The Master District Contract provides that each Participant District will submit annually a budget for its administrative expenses to the Master District.
+The Master District Contract provides that each Participant District will submit annually a budget for its administrative expenses to the Master District for review and approval by the Master District.
+Once approved, all such expenses will be paid by the Master District.
 A Participant District's budget must be approved by the Master District if it is no more than 10% higher than the average of the annual budgets of the Participant Districts Nos.
 2-11.
 To date, each of the Participant District's annual budgets have all been approved by the Master District.

 The Master District Contract also provides that the Master District will pay its own operation and administrative expenses and the approved administrative expenses of the Participant Districts from the revenues from the Master District's water and wastewater system.
-If the Master District's water and wastewater system revenues are insufficient to pay all of those costs, the resulting deficit will be paid by all Participant Districts (including the Master District) from the proceeds of an annual ad valorem contract tax levied by each Participant District on all taxable property within its boundaries in an amount sufficient to pay each Participant District's pro rata share of the deficit each year is determined by multiplying the deficit by a fraction, the numerator of which is the Participant District's taxable assessed valuation for the year and the denominator of which is the total of the taxable assessed valuations in all the Participant Districts (including the Master District).
+If the Master District's water and wastewater system revenues are insufficient to pay all of those costs, the resulting deficit will be paid by all Participant Districts (including the Master District) from the proceeds of an annual ad valorem contract tax levied by each Participant District on all taxable property within its boundaries in an amount sufficient to pay each Participant District's pro rata share of the deficit.
+A Participant District's pro rata share of the deficit each year is determined by multiplying the deficit by a fraction, the numerator of which is the Participant District's taxable assessed valuation for the year and the denominator of which is the total of the taxable assessed valuations in all the Participant Districts (including the Master District).
 See "THE SYSTEM - The Master District Contract."